flix/flix/examples/larger-examples/restrictable-variants/README.md

 1. Run the VM
 2. The VM automatically opens the Vscode project (`~/demo/`)
 3. Open e.g. `src/colors.flix`.
 4. The Flix compiler should automatically start, using the jar in the project folder.
+Highlighting should now appear.

 ### Locally
 1. Open VSCode.
 2. Choose `File -> Open Folder` and select the unzipped `demo.zip` folder.
 3. Open e.g. `src/colors.flix`.
 4. The Flix compiler should automatically start, using the jar in the project folder.
+Highlighting should now appear.

 ### Flix Version Message
-The extension with report that Flix version x.y.z. has started, but (obviously) this is not version x.y.z, but rather a custom built version of Flix for the purpose of artifact evaluation.
+The extension with report that Flix version x.y.z. has started, but (obviously) this is not version x.y.z, but rather a custom-built version of Flix for the purpose of artifact evaluation.

 --------------------------------------------------------------------------------